Calbreath History, Family Crest & Coats of Arms

 The surname Calbreath was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire where the first Galbraith chief can be traced back to the 12th century.
 As this chief married a daughter of the Earl of Lennox the house must have been of a noble status.
 Sir William Galbraith, who was the fourth Chief of the Clan, became highly involved with Scottish national affairs.
 He was a co-regent of Scotland in 1255, serving a guardian of the young King Alexander III.

-Important Dates for the Calbreath family
+Early History of the Calbreath family

 Calbreath Spelling Variations